 This incredibly useful tool allows you to split your data lists up into different segments.
 This means that you can, for example, send to just the female subscribers or, just to those in a niche industry, without having to start up a separate subscriber list.

-GetResponse’s data segmentation tool works by a really simple tickbox system, making it quick and easy to create your segments for including or excluding different subscribers.
+GetResponse’s data segmentation tool works by a really simple tickbox system.
+It allows you to create your segments for including or excluding different subscribers fairly easily and conveniently.

 With social distancing in place, there’s never been a better time to tap into the webinar market to make sure that you can connect with customers even if you can’t be in the same room.